phillbush/legv8/README.md

   Instead, the Shift Left 2 operation is done by the Sign-Extend module.

-* This implementation deals with all flags and flag-based branch instructions, while the book's one only deals with the `zero` flag.
+* This implementation deals with all flags and flag-based branch instructions, while the book's implementation only deals with the `zero` flag.
   There is a Flags Register module which stores flags.
   The ALU outputs a bus of flags to be set, and the Control Unit outputs a control signal, called `SETFLAGS`, specifying whether the